Kong Zhaoshou: Biography

 Kong was born and raised in Dahu Town of Liuyang, Hunan.
 He graduated from Hunan Youji Normal College in 1910.
-In April 1913, he served as President of Hunan First Normal University, he persecuted by Yuan Shikai for his criticism of Empire of China (1915–1916).
+In April 1913, he served as President of Hunan First Normal University, he was persecuted by Yuan Shikai for his criticism of Empire of China (1915–1916).
 In January 1914, Tang Xiangming, a naval officer supporter of Yuan Shikai, sent his soldiers to arrest Kong, but he escaped to Japan and studied at Hosei University.
 In 1916, after the death of Yuan Shikai, Tan Yankai succeeded Tang Xiangming to become Governor of Hunan, he invited Kong to serve as President of Hunan First Normal University.
 In November 1917, Fu Liangzuo, a naval officer supporter of Duan Qirui, with his army attacked Changsha, but soon they were run off the land by Kong and his students.
 In 1922, Kong became Vice Parliamentary Leader of Hunan Provincial Council.
 He died of illness at Kangji Hospital of Nanjing in 1929.